 This fudge makes a great addition to treat tins alongside Peanut Butter Balls, Nutella Rocky Road Fudge, and Shortbread Christmas Crack for the holiday season.

-But a fudge recipe with peanut butter – sign me up!
+One of my greatest indulgences when I was growing up was Peanut Butter Fudge.
 This homemade peanut butter fudge recipe is creamy, peanut buttery perfection.
 It’s soft and flavorful and just melts in your mouth!

-This 5 Minute Peanut Butter Fudge is just what it sounds like – it takes just 5 minutes to cook and it’s incredibly easy to make too!
+This 5 Minute Peanut Butter Fudge is just what it sounds like – it takes just 5 minutes to cook, and it’s incredibly easy to make, too!

 Unlike many fudge recipes, this recipe uses half and half instead of regular milk.
 This helps add to that rich flavor and creamy texture that I’ve come to love so much about peanut butter fudge!